ampproject/amphtml/spec/amp-cors-requests.md

 If `Origin` header is set:

-1. If the origin was not `*.ampproject.org` or the publisher's origin, stop and return an error response.
+1. If the origin was not `*.ampproject.org` or the publisher's (aka your) origin, stop and return an error response.
 2. Check the `__amp_source_origin` query parameter.
 If it's not the publisher's origin stop and return an error response.
 3. If both checks passes, proceed to process the request.